 This stitch is good to make solid borders.
-It technically uses the blanket stitch, but the name is popularly associated with buttonhole stitch, due to the common name mix up error.
-This tutorial, however, will associate this stitch with blanket stitch.
+It technically uses the blanket stitch, but the name is popularly associated with buttonhole stitch, due to the common name mix-up error.
+This tutorial, however, will associate this stitch with the blanket stitch.

 |Fig 1: Begin by making a blanket stitch between the stitch lines, as shown.||Fig 2: Now, take the needle in through the top stitch line and bring it out from the bottom one, as shown.
 This creates a small loop on top.|

 |Fig 3: Then, take the needle in through the loop as shown.
 Do not pluck the fabric underneath.||Fig 4: Continue with this procedure for the entire length of the stitch line.|

 |Fig 5: A finished portion looks like this.|